 At Epec, we are in a unique position of having the capabilities to produce domestically at our Colorado tech center, our Massachusetts assembly facility, or your partner factories in Asia.
 This allows us both flexibility and control on prototype development, regulatory builds, pilot ruins, and production quantities.

-In today's battery and charger market, most companies typically provide either battery pack assemblies or battery chargers, as opposed to providing both.
+In today's battery and charger market, most companies typically provide either battery pack assemblies or battery pack chargers, as opposed to providing both.
 In the past, buying a battery from one source and a charger from another worked just fine when using the older NiCd batteries with overnight chargers.
 However, due to new battery chemistries and the increasing need for faster charge times, careful matching of the charger to the battery has become essential.
 Without proper battery and charger matching, aspects such as safety, cycle life, and run-time may be greatly affected.